 1. Evaluate your choices wisely: Part of the problem lies in the sheer number of choices that we face every day.
 We need to be selective and focus our time and energy only on those choices that really matter, while avoiding the less meaningful ones that deplete us.
 After choosing which decisions to focus on and limiting your options within those decisions, the next step is to evaluate each option.
 Write down the pros and cons of each one in detail.
 I find that getting my thoughts out of my head and onto paper makes the process more tangible and real.
 When clearly expressed, a typically jumbled-up web of thoughts takes on more order and structure.

 2. Review your values and intention: This is the part where you shift from rational thinking mode to heart mode.
-Ultimately, it’s your intention that influences your outcomes, therefore it’s crucial that you’re clear about what you want and that you’re coming from a place of love and light.
-You need to figure out whether your intentions are originating from the depths of your soul or the reactive ego and shallow mind.
+Ultimately, it’s your intention that influences your outcomes, therefore it’s crucial that you’re clear about what you want.
 Ask yourself: do my choices reflect on my intention to honor my values and purpose, my relationships and my soul’s desires?
-When you have clarity about what you want, your values and personal vision will be the compass that will point you in the direction you need to go in when you’re faced with many choices.
+When you have clarity about what you want, your values and personal vision will be the compass that will point you in the direction you need to go in.

 3. Center yourself: We seldom make good decisions when we’re in a state of anxiety, worry and desperation.
 The quality of consciousness that you bring when evaluating each choice affects every ensuing action and thought.
 When we cling on to our choices, it inevitably leads to stress, bad decisions, dissatisfaction and even depression.
 Also, when we’re tired or stressed, we try to conserve our mental energy by making choice based on only one or two factors, and leaving out all the other significant determinants that go into making the best decision.
 The solution is to calm your nervous system and basically ‘chill out’ when making choices, especially the important ones.
-During the evaluation process, check in with yourself and take a step back to engage in activities that get you centered, such as meditation, nature walks, exercise, yoga, listening to music, painting or any other hobby that induces a state of peace and flow.
+Engage in activities that get you centered, such as meditation, nature walks, exercise, yoga, listening to music, painting or any other hobby that induces a state of peace and flow.

-Our journey is ultimately about creating a life that we love and which represents our soul’s purpose.
+Our journey is ultimately about creating a life that we love and that will leave us with no regrets.
 Our choices are a reflection of the essence of who we are, and we should use them as an instrument to demonstrate our personal power and the legacy that we would like to leave behind.

 All the my best on your journey,